-The first notion should be is that is always harder to create accurate ratings rather than ratings that are based on general market knowledge.
-That is especially true when markets are under crisis, and market conditions are abnormal, thus the instability of the market raises the costs of producing accurate ratings.
-The second notion that should be made is that during crisis times, credit rating agencies are very well aware that during crisis times the expected risk of being found liable is higher.
-The bigger the crisis, the bigger the need to find someone liable for it.
-At the same time, it is important to note that the damages credit rating agencies might absorb from a "downward mistakes" tends to be especially low, as opposed to the cost of an "upward mistake".
+First, it should be understood that it is always more difficult to create accurate ratings based on detailed knowledge about a company as opposed to ratings that are based on general market knowledge.
+That is especially true when markets are in the midst of a crisis and market conditions are abnormal, with the instability of the market raising the costs of producing accurate ratings.
+Second, credit rating agencies are very well aware that during times of crisis, the expected risk of being found liable is higher.
+The greater the crisis, the greater the need to find someone liable for it.
+At the same time, it is important to note that the damages credit rating agencies might absorb from downward mistakes tend to be especially low, as opposed to the cost of upward mistakes.

-As Partnoy has noted, the regulation did not have any real impact on credit rating agencies conduct, their ratings continued to be inaccurate and their conduct questioned.
-Yet, if the regulation had any impact on credit rating agencies, such impact will be shown in their conduct during crisis times.
-A pro-investors regulation might not have changed the way credit rating agencies act on normal day-to-day market conditions, and they continue to produce ratings that are with no real value.
-That is because the regulation imposed failed to create a real impact on their conduct on a daily basis.
-That is also the case since in normal market conditions such an equilibrium point is barely felt, since costs of analysis and predictions are relatively low, making the mistake margin lower.
-Yet, at times of crisis, where the market conditions are abnormal, and the ability of credit rating agencies to assess the behavior of different market players is more complex – therefore the risk of a mistake is more plausible – credit rating agencies will aim towards mistakes that go along with the existing regulation "spirit", that is, protection on investors interests, and that minimize their costs: When markets are in crisis, and all eyes might turn again towards credit rating agencies, they are more likely to be caught in their mistaken analyzes, and the impact of such mistaken prediction might be higher.
-As explained that will incentivize them to act in order to minimize their costs.
-Such actions, motivated by the regulation that was imposed, might lead to a new type of market failure since it will have encouraged credit rating agencies towards "downward mistakes".
+As Partnoy has observed, the post-2008 reform did not have any real impact on the conduct of credit rating agencies; their ratings continued to be inaccurate and their conduct questionable.
+However, if the reform regulation had any impact on credit rating agencies, such impact should be manifested in their conduct during times of crisis.
+The pro-investors regulatory reform may not have changed the way credit rating agencies routinely act during normal market conditions.
+Indeed, they continue to produce ratings that are of no real value, because the regulation failed to create a real impact on their daily conduct.
+Also, under normal market conditions, an equilibrium point between upward and downward mistakes is barely felt, since costs of analysis and predictions are relatively low, making the mistake margin lower.
+Yet, during times of crisis, when market conditions are abnormal, and the ability of credit rating agencies to assess the behavior of different market players is more complicated, thus making the risk of a mistake more likely, credit rating agencies will tend to make mistakes that are more aligned to the “spirit” of the existing regulation to protect investors’ interests, and that minimize their costs.
+When markets are in crisis, credit rating agencies may be subject to greater scrutiny, thus making it more likely that their mistaken analyses would be caught, and rendering the impact of such mistaken predictions even greater.
+Such conditions should incentivize them to act in order to minimize their costs.
+However, such changes in agencies’ actions, motivated also by the reform regulation, might lead to a new type of market failure by encouraging credit rating agencies to make downward mistakes.

-"Downward mistakes" are the perfect solution for the critic credit rating agencies received the last time around.
-They represent a more risk-averse attitude and therefore, in unstable market conditions, could be prescribed as more pro-investors.
-The likelihood of such "downward mistake" to be proven as a correct analysis during crisis times, is higher.
-And if not, then their outcome will not lead to direct damages for investors.
-In this sense, credit rating agencies do not absorb the real costs of the "downward mistake" and thus they might be incentivized to act in a suboptimal manner.
+Downward mistakes are the ideal response to the criticism to which credit rating agencies were subject during the 2008 financial crisis, as downward mistakes reflect a more risk-averse attitude and therefore, in unstable market conditions, could be described as more pro-investors.
+There is a high likelihood of such downward mistakes being proven accurate during times of crisis; otherwise, investors will suffer direct damages.
+In this sense, credit rating agencies do not absorb the real costs of the downward mistake, and thus may be incentivized to act in a suboptimal manner.